Get the best out of your careerday!

 A guide to linkedin

 LinkedIn can help you find a student position.
 The student position is not to be underestimated.
 Having experience in the field you are interested in is an advantage for you in multiple ways.
 For starters, many companies hire their students as full-time employees after they graduate.
-But it’s also great to have that experience if you are looking for a full-time job, since there is going to be a lot of people looking for the same jobs at the same time after graduation.It is great to have had that time in a company in a position you think could be your career.
+But it’s also great to have that experience if you are looking for a full-time job since there are going to be a lot of people looking for the same jobs at the same time after graduation.
+It is great to have had that time in a position, you think could be your career.

 Talentiir will help you get started on LinkedIn by identifying ten things, that can help you as a student.

 Your picture and first impression!
 Make sure your LinkedIn picture shows a professional side of you.
-It definitely does not need to be taken by a professional photographer, but try to have a neutral or blurry background and look presentable.
+It definitely does not need to be taken by a professional photographer but try to have a neutral or blurry background and look presentable.

 Your summary is a great way to describe what you are using Linkedin for.
-For example, if you are interested. in recruitment and would like to work with recruitment in the future, your can use the summary to emphasize it.
+For example, if you are interested in recruitment and would like to work with it in the future, your can use the summary to emphasize it.
 Eg. Recruitment processes are fascinating and I am ready to learn more!
 Currently studying XX at XX, where I have gained a deeper understanding of the theoretical aspects, and now I want to put my knowledge into practice.”

 Learn from people who have been in the business longer than you.
 What challenges are they facing?
 What is a success in this job?
 What motivates them in this job?
 These are all questions you can ask strangers on LinkedIn.
 This platform enables knowledge sharing, which is PERFECT for a student.